abhinav14kr/data-analytics/README.md

 ## 📂 Projects

 ### **1️⃣ Data Analytics with Python**
-- **MAANG PM Data** - Analyzing product manager roles in the Bay Area.
+- **Big Tech PM Data** - Analyzing product manager roles in the Bay Area.
+- **International Students in the U.S.** - Trends in student demographics.
 - **Game of Data** - Data insights on *Game of Thrones*.
-- **International Students in the U.S.** - Trends in student demographics.
-- **Personal Expense Report** - Analyzing personal finance & spending.

 **🔧 Tech:** Python, Pandas, NumPy, Matplotlib, Seaborn